 If you’re anything like me, running a scenario through your head isn’t that difficult, and this scenario should be making your heart race because it is only one possibility of many.
-In retrospect you could of been saved the grief in this scenario for $60.
+In retrospect, you could have been saved the grief in this scenario for $60.

 CBRN Event with no PPE

 You had a stressful week and decide to go watch the game at a downtown bar with some friends.
-Unfortunately you decided to catch a ride with Jim since he’s the designated driver.
-Your team didn’t do so well, and you’re stick around a couple hours to blow off steam as the night quickly approaches 2am.
-The TV abruptly gets switched to the EBS Emergency Broadcast System, and issues stern warnings of chemical attacks being carried out throughout The United States when you hear multiple detonations.
+Unfortunately, you decided to catch a ride with Jim since he’s the designated driver.
+Your team didn’t do so well, and you stick around a couple hours to blow off steam as the night quickly approaches 2 am.
+The TV abruptly gets switched to the EBS Emergency Broadcast System and issues stern warnings of chemical attacks being carried out throughout The United States when you hear multiple detonations.
 I’m quite sure by now you shouldn’t have finished that last beer, and that your CBRN Kit is miles away.
 In this situation what do you do?

-First task would be recognizing where you are, who you are with, and how you can escape the affected areas without being caught in the downwind path of hazardous chemicals.
-Standard SOP dictates you find a towel and drench it with water to cover your mouth, and take shallow breaths until clear of the affected area.
-Once outside you should be able to orient yourself as to which direction the detonation came from, identify wind direction and get the hell out of dodge.
+The first task would be recognizing where you are, who you are with, and how you can escape the affected areas without being caught in the downwind path of hazardous chemicals.
+Standard SOP dictates you find a towel and drench it with water to cover your mouth and take shallow breaths until clear of the affected area.
+Once outside you should be able to orient yourself as to which direction the detonation came from, identify the wind direction and get the hell out of dodge.

 Contaminated by CBRN Event

 So in the situation above we discussed how to get out of a CBRN Event with no PPE, but what happens when you actually get contaminated?
 Drunk, and covered in hazardous chemicals isn’t how I’d want to end a Friday night.
 So again, what do you do now?
 Well, if you’re in a bar they should have everything that available that could possibly save your life.
-In the kitchen they will have a high powered, and extremely hot commercial water faucet, soap, flour, and bleach, as well as a first kit with iodine.
+In the kitchen, they will have a high-powered, and extremely hot commercial water faucet, soap, flour, and bleach, as well as the first kit with iodine.
 Follow these steps and you might save your life;

-- Take some iodin (see the FDA recommendations bellow)
+- Take some iodine (see the FDA recommendations below)

 - Drink 2 Beers (tritium contamination)